Macleans College: House system

 Upon admission, pupils are placed into one of the eight 'whanau houses'.
 These houses are named after significant New Zealanders, and the traits and achievements of this person influences the houses environment, charity and what it encourages.
 The selection is random, unless the student has or had any sibling or parent attend the school wherein the student has an option to be enrolled in the same house, or be randomly placed in any of the other seven.

 The Whanau House system at Macleans divides the school into houses of about 300 students each, with two form classes of 30 or so students for each year level, all from the same house.
 The 'whanau house' system had previously been trialled at Penrose High School (now One Tree Hill College) by modifying existing buildings, but Macleans College was the first state school in New Zealand to be purpose-built around the system.
+Recently though, with the influx of new students, some houses have 3 form classes per year or more to accommodate the students.

 The original houses were Kupe, Hillary, Te Kanawa and Rutherford, although Hillary was rebuilt and reopened on 29 October 1992 after it burnt down on 13 October 1991.
 Mansfield House was hastily opened in 1984 due to a surge in the school's roll, however the building itself was used earlier as temporary classrooms, having been airlifted via helicopter as prefabricated units.
 More houses have been added as the roll has increased, with the latest addition being Upham, which was opened in 2003.
-The school currently has a roll of over 2,500 students.

-The school is currently in the process of rebuilding all of its previous buildings due to leaks found and poor original construction.
-The school is in consideration with the Ministry of Education about all of these rebuilds.
-The Batten, Snell, Rutherford, Kupe, Upham, Te Kanawa, Hillary and Mansfield, along with staffroom, resource room and student advisory have all been completed, with the technology and sciences blocks currently under renovation.
-Through this process, classes has often been relocated to 'X Block', a set of temporary prefabricated units that are parked on a tennis court.

-The school has also recently added an astroturf for sports such as co-curricular football and rugby next to the pre-existing tennis courts located across the school fields.
-Changing rooms, and other facilities have been built around these areas.